 The Crawley Growth Programme is the delivery arm of the Crawley Growth Deal - a critical mass of public and private funds aligned to maximise long-term growth benefits.
-This growth programme will ensure key infrastructure is in place, making it possible for growth to be maximised.Find out more about the Crawley Growth Deal (PDF, 435KB)
+This growth programme will shortly undergo a refresh to ensure key infrastructure continues to maximise growth.Find out more about the Crawley Growth Deal (PDF, 435KB)

 The programme will: